gozalovash/Test_Service/README.md

  #### Scenario
  > You as a software developer must create the client-server-based console app “text_service”.
 With the next abilities:
->Change text: The sender sends the text file to the server and the json file, in respond the server must read the json file and swap the words from the text according the json file.
+- Change text: The sender sends the text file to the server and the json file, in respond the server must read the json file and swap the words from the text according the json file.
->Encode/Decode text: The sender sends the text file and the key (another text) on the respond the server must XOR the text message with the key (One Time Pad cipher) and return it to the client.
+- Encode/Decode text: The sender sends the text file and the key (another text) on the respond the server must XOR the text message with the key (One Time Pad cipher) and return it to the client.
 The decoding process happens in the same way where instead of the text message the client sends

    #### Task
- >Create console based app with the options (modes) with to swap and encode/decode text python3 text_service --mode chance_text my_source_file.txt my_json_file.json python3 text_service --mode encode_decode my_source_file.txt my_key.txt
+ >Create console based app with the options (modes) with to swap and encode/decode text python3 text_service --mode chance_text my_source_file my_json_file.json python3 text_service --mode encode_decode my_source_file my_key

 ## Usage